Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Formal Setting and Preliminaries

 In Section \ref{sec.ac_definitions}, we consider several definitions of actual causality w.r.t. a causal setting $(\mathcal{C}, \vec{u})$, where $\mathcal{C}$ is always a Dec-POMDP SCM.
 More specifically, in this paper an actual causality definition \acdef~has to formally describe a process that receives as input a causal setting \causalsetting~and an event of interest $\phi$, and outputs a set of actual cause-witness pairs, i.e., a set of elements of the form \acwpair.
 We use $H_{\mathcal{D}}((\mathcal{C}, \vec{u}), \phi)$ (or just \acwset, when \causalsetting~and $\phi$ are implied) to denote the set of all actual cause-witness pairs of $\phi$ in \causalsetting, according to \acdef.
+We also refer to $(\mathcal{C}, \vec{u})$ as the actual world or situation.
+Similarly, we refer to a causal setting as the counterfactual world or scenario when it results from $(\mathcal{C}, \vec{u})$ after an intervention is performed on a subset of its action variables, e.g., $(\mathcal{C}^{\vec{A} \leftarrow \vec{a}'}, \vec{u})$.